scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-d-other-applications.md

         - name: NAMESPACE
 ````

-So we are actually running non reg while we deploy, which is not the prupose as we would target old version.
+So we are actually running non reg while we deploy, which is not the purpose as we would target old version.

 ## Solution 2: use deployment rollout